 For the most part, peasants took the resulting blows in the face.
 While the rewards of weapon technology have gone to smaller and smaller minorities, its spiraling costs have been born by the rest of us, the poor foremost.

-The so-called free market sanctions personal ambition within parameters carefully restricted by weapon technology.
+The so-called free market sanctions personal ambition within parameters carefully constrained by weapon technology.
 This is an incredible advantage compared to older weapon dogmas that crushed personal dreams under obligations of caste.
 This last barrier to excellence (weapon technology) may soon come down.
 At last, financially independent Learners will pursue their talents wherever they may lead.
-At that point, we may anticipate generous and elegant abundance.
+At that point, we may anticipate untold abundance.

-In the meantime, most of us receive a nominal education, commensurate with the complexity of our society’s weapon systems… and no more.
+In the meantime, most of us receive a nominal education corresponding to the complexity of our society’s weapon systems… and no more.
 Barely educated citizens are taught to curb their curiosity, serious culture and imagination.
-In their place, useless trivia is fed to them in enormous quantities and they are taught to prefer this force-feeding.
+In their place, a lot of useless trivia is fed to them and they are taught to prefer this force-feeding.
 They should be more or less handy with tools (in direct proportion to the complexity … etc.).
 Tamed to blind obedience, they should be comfortable with independent decision-making only under rigidly predefined circumstances.
 Most of them are expected to be politically naive, closed-minded, indifferent to their political obligations and intolerant of progress.
 They should be cryptically self-destructive and violent on a hair trigger.
 In moderately good health during their military years, they should be indifferent to preventive care and ready to cripple themselves for no apparent reason.

-The majority of info proletarians are imbued with such attributes: the handiest ones for modern armies.
-Once a military age cohort has “completed” its mandatory miseducation, weapon management grants its favorite candidates nominal license to study and climb onto their career ladders.
+The majority of info proletarians are imbued with these attributes: the ones most useful ones for modern armies.
+Once a military age cohort has “completed” its mandatory miseducation, weapon management grants its favorite candidates nominal license to study and climb their career ladders.
 This economic subversion is so harsh that many youths have no choice but to join the military, the unemployed and/or the world of crime.
 Banks, insurance companies and public service agencies redline entire neighborhoods for no other reason than socio-economic and race prejudice.
 Legitimate capital never reaches these ghettos, only criminal funding that coaches more war.

-Poverty is the most expensive social policy by far — but the best nursery for legions of good soldiers.
+Poverty is the most expensive social policy by far — but the best nursery for additional legions of good soldiers.

-The International Monetary Fund, the Politburo and carefully hobbled UN agencies have abused Third World nations this way for decades.
-They have promoted showboat, mega-buck projects to pay off local elites and increase their addiction to Wimpish institutions.
-Meanwhile, the average person’s standard of living has shrunk from runaway population growth, expropriated public services and ecological devastation, all induced by paramilitary corporations.
+The International Monetary Fund, the Politburo and hobbled UN agencies have abused Third World nations in this manner for decades.
+They have promoted showboat, mega-buck projects to pay off local elites and increase their addiction to Wimp institutions.
+Meanwhile, the average standard of living has shrunk from runaway population growth, expropriated public services and ecological devastation, all induced by paramilitary corporations.

 Why doesn’t everyone benefit from a mandatory college education?
-Or, better yet, four years off subsidized as a young adult to learn non-college skills?
-This subsidy already exists for soldiers in wartime.
-Why not in peace?
+Or, better yet, four years of subsidized, non-college skills for each young adult?
+This subsidy already exists for soldiers dispatched in wartime.
+Why not for civilians in peace?
 After all, there’s mandatory High School.
-Why that cut-off, when a college degree is virtually mandatory these days?
+Why impose that cut-off, when a college degree is virtually mandatory to get a job these days?

-In comparative biology, the longer the stage of infantile development, the better prepared the adult animal will be to survive.
+In comparative biology, the longer the stage of infantile development, the better prepared the adult animal will become to survive.
 Wouldn’t this be the case for young human beings?